 The best places to stay for sightseeing lie north of the mall, between Capitol Hill and Georgetown, in the downtown, Dupont Circle, and Foggy Bottom neighborhoods.
 Farther west, but very well connected to the central sights, is Georgetown, a beautiful area of historic residential streets and plenty of dining, small shops, and cafés.
 Washington's Metro and bus system makes getting around easy, and the central area is quite level, for easy walking between attractions.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

-Opposite the White House and the Smithsonian's Renwick Gallery and a block from the Smithsonian Museum of American History on the mall, the luxury W Washington D.C. has a covered rooftop terrace with views of the Washington Monument.
+Opposite the White House and the Smithsonian's Renwick Gallery and a block from the Smithsonian Museum of American History on the mall, the luxury W Washington D.C. is an iconic DC property that is about to undergo a name change and branding.
+At the time of writing, it had been announced the "W" would be removed from the hotel's name shortly; however, the property is not expected to close.
+Currently, it features glam rooms and suites, as well as a fabulous covered rooftop terrace with some of the best views in D.C.